Newsboys

-Newsboys (sometimes stylised as newsboys) are a Christian rock band founded in 1985 in Mooloolaba, Queensland, Australia, by Peter Furler and George Perdikis.
-Now based in Nashville, Tennessee, the band has released 17 studio albums, 6 of which have been certified gold.
-As of 2019, the band consists of lead vocalist Michael Tait (formerly of DC Talk), drummer and percussionist Duncan Phillips, keyboardist and bassist Jeff Frankenstein, and guitarist Jody Davis.
-In addition to performing music, the band has appeared in the films God's Not Dead, God's Not Dead 2, and God's Not Dead: A Light In Darkness.
+Newsboys (sometimes stylised as newsboys) is a Christian rock band that has existed in various permutations since its founding in 1985 in Mooloolaba, Queensland, Australia, by Peter Furler and George Perdikis.
+Now based in Nashville, Tennessee, in the United States, the band has released 17 studio albums, six of which have been certified gold.
+As of 2025, the band consists of guitarist Jody Davis, keyboardist Jeff Frankenstein, drummer Duncan Phillips, and lead vocalist, bassist, and guitarist Adam Agee (formerly of Stellar Kart and Audio Adrenaline); no founding members remain in the lineup.
+In addition to performing music, the band has appeared in the films God's Not Dead, God's Not Dead 2, and God's Not Dead: A Light in Darkness.

 History

 1980s

 The band was formed in Mooloolaba, Queensland, Australia in 1985 by two young men: Peter Furler and his school mate George Perdikis.
-Furler and Perdikis practised in a garage on the Sunshine Coast, well known for being a "surfer's paradise".
+Furler and Perdikis practiced in a garage on the Sunshine Coast, well known for being a "surfer's paradise".
 Two other teens were added soon after: Furler's best friend, John James, and bassist Sean Taylor.
-The band's original name was The News but they changed to Newsboys to prevent confusion with US-based band Huey Lewis and the News.
 Newsboys came to the United States in late 1987 after getting signed with Refuge Communications and released the album Read All About It in 1988 in the United States.